Emerging Scholars Program

 8. Statement of interest (no more than 500 words) from the applicant describing why they want to be an Emerging Scholar, and why this opportunity is important for their professional development.

-11. List of no more than 10 faculty from each peer institution (Penn and MI-IHPI) that the applicant would like to meet with during their visit if selected; including reasons why.
+10. List of no more than 10 faculty from each peer institution (Penn and MI-IHPI) that the applicant would like to meet with during their visit if selected; including reasons why.
+You can find MI and Penn faculty at the links here:

 Selection Process